 My most recent work is an exploration.
 I started by pushing my most familiar materials

-of plaster, applied to fabric, to the limit.
-What I found, working large scale, was the
+of clay base plaster, applied to fabric, to the limit.
+What I found, working large scale,

 evokes that feeling.
 There is a sense of movement.
 The form in its simplicity feels like